loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

+- Do you have any feedback for me?

 - What can I do as a manager to make your work easier?

-- What additional resources can I provide for you between now and the next time we meet?

-- How might I make this project more challenging or interesting for you?
+- What can I do to help you enjoy your work more or remove roadblocks to progress?

 ## Career development

-- What do you want to be doing in 5 years?
-10 years?
-3 years?

-- Do you feel like you’re making progress on your big goals here?
-Why or why not?

-- What other roles here could you see yourself in down the line?
-Or what areas would you like to explore?
+- What professional goals would you like to accomplish in the next 6 to 12 months, and what makes you say that?

+- What are two to three new skills you’d like to learn on the job?
+What about those skills interests you?

+- How do you think you did on your performance review this year?
+What do you think the results will be?

 ## Conversation starters

-- So, what’s on your mind? (or Anything on your mind?)
+- Are you on track to meet the deadline?

+- Hey, what’s going on?

-- Tell me about your week – what’s it been like?
+- Tell me about your family/weekend/ activities?

-- Tell me about what you’ve been working on.

 ## Job satisfaction

-- How are you feeling about your role?

-- What interests you about the project(s) you’re currently working on, and why?

 - How did that affect you?

+- In our last 1-on-1 you mentioned that you’d like to grow in X — how has that been going?

+- What was that experience like for you?

 ## Other

-- If you had millions of dollars, what would you do every day?
+- What did you do for fun in the past that you haven’t had as much time for lately?

 - What’s one thing we could change about work for you that would improve your personal life?

-- What did you do for fun in the past that you haven’t had as much time for lately?
+- What haven’t you tried yet?

 ## Team and company

-- Can you share some of the details around that particular issue?
-(Who was involved?
-Where?
-When?
-For how long?)

-- What’s an inexpensive thing we could do to improve our office environment for the team?

-- Are there any meetings or discussions you feel you should be a part of that you’re not?
-Are you included in any you don’t want to be a part of?
+- Are there any aspects of our culture you wish you could change?

+- What do you think would help us work together better?

+- What’s the biggest thing you’d like to change about our team?

 ## Work-life

-- Is there anything that you’re struggling with?

-- What are the biggest time wasters for you each week?

-- What were your biggest time wasters or roadblocks last week or the week before?
+- What could we change about work that would improve the rest of your life?

+- What is the most important thing we need to discuss today?

+- What, if anything, did you used to do that you find you don’t have time for right now?

 <!-- end of questions -->
 ### Key Updates 🔑